luisrozo/luisrozo/README.md

 ### 🖥 About me

 I am a Software Engineer who was born in the most breathtaking city around the world, **Cádiz**.
-I am learning everyday at *intelygenz* (Sevilla-based).
+I am learning everyday at *Emergya* (Sevilla-based).

 Nowadays, my tech strengths are: